build-on-aws/content/tutorials/practical-cloud-guide/securely-access-resources-with-iam-service-roles/index.md

 ![Create a policy for the role](./images/iam-5.png)

-On the following page (**Specify permisions**) we can create the policy by choosing **JSON** as an option.
+On the following page (**Specify permissions**) we can create the policy by choosing **JSON** as an option.
 Copy and paste the policy document below into the editor window.
 Remember the bucket name from the Cloudformation output?
-Replace the resource ARN with the bucket name then choose **Next**.
+Replace the bucket name in the ARNs with the bucket name, then choose **Next**.

 ```json
 {